Tudat/tudat/_sources/tutorials/applicationWalkthroughs/earthMarsTrans.rst.txt

 (multi-objective) Earth Mars Transfer
 =====================================
 The examples described in this tutorial will cover a direct transfer from Earth to Mars using a Lambert targeter.
-The code for this tutorial is given on Github, and is also located in your tudat bundle at:
+The code for this tutorial is given on Github, and is also located in your Tudat bundle at:

    tudatBundle/tudatExampleApplications/libraryExamples/PaGMOEx/earthMarsTransferExample.cpp